lform/lwind/readme.md

 # Lwind - Lform Tailwind Setup

 The Lwind frontend styling system is designed to use as many Tailwind default-approaches as possible while also allowing for the flexibility required to implement designs produced using the Lform design system.
-The package is lightweight, comprised of a starting Tailwind config and a handful of PostCSS plugins.
+The package is a CSS-first Tailwind 4 setup — theme tokens, utilities, and components are all defined in CSS.
 Lwind is fully aligned to the Lform design system.

 - Requires Tailwind 4.0.0+